xxuejie/xxuejie.github.io/content/2019_07_05_introduction_to_ckb_script_programming_validation_model.md

 This first post here, is dedicated to the brand [new verification model](https://github.com/nervosnetwork/ckb/pull/913) introduced in CKB v0.14.0.
 It might sound boring but I promise you this is the last post without actual examples to play with :P

 Note even though I believe CKB's programming model is quite stable now, development is still happening so there might be changes.
-I will try my best to make sure this post is updated but if anything confuses you, this post is describing CKB as of [this commit](https://github.com/nervosnetwork/ckb/commit/a02c675c50c5969a588fa7f6356f08861d8f5f92) now.
+I will try my best to make sure this post is updated but if anything confuses you, this post is describing CKB's Lina mainnet version now.

 # Overview